dehora/nakadi-java/README.md

 ### Subscriptions

-You can create, edit and delete susbcriptions as well as list them:
+You can create, edit and delete subscriptions as well as list them:

 ```java
 // grab a subscription resource